jackbenny/proxmox-backup/README.md

 # Serverbackup #
-This is exercise 6 on lab 5 which is about writing a backup script for your server.
+This script was written as a part of a Programming & Scripting class.
-For this exercise I've chosen to make a backup script for Proxmox, ie take all the backup files (vzdump-openvz-111-2013\_11\_19-08\_20\_20.tar.lzo and so on) and copy them to a tape device and an external harddrive.
+The script takes a backup of the backup files created by Proxmox, ie take all the backup files (vzdump-openvz-111-2013\_11\_19-08\_20\_20.tar.lzo and so on) and copy them to a tape device and an external harddrive.